 - Embrace teaching practices that foster social justice and democracy

-- Lead by holding high academic standards for all learners
+- Lead by making education accessible for all learners

 - Elevate student voices and perspectives in education